– Pakistan, Asia 8,611m / 28,251ft.

 - Personal gear for any standard 8000-meter peak expedition, clothing and sleeping equipment (see gear list)

 - Insurance.
 A comprehensive medical insurance policy is required to embark on this expedition.
 An evacuation Insurance Policy is also mandatory.
-Helicopter evacuation from base camp costs approximately $40,000
+Helicopter evacuation from base camp is available and very expensive

 - Trip cancellation insurance.
 This is highly recommended

 - Comprehensive medical exam.
 A physician signed Medical Release Form is required